KipCrossing/staked_escrow/README.md

 An EVM smart contract for escrows where each party has a stake

+WARNING: this is in WIP and has not been properly tested

 ## Features

 Here are the primary features of this contract: